jayakum/LongestWordFinder/README.md

 This result will be compared against expected result in test data file,i.e., Longest Word - evening : Length - 7

 ## Running the tests
-In order to get project in local machine, open below github url: https://github.com/jayakum/LongestWordFinder/
+In order to get project in local machine, open github url: https://github.com/jayakum/LongestWordFinder/

 User can either download the project directly or clone the repository.